jimpurbrick/thecreationengine/content/how-not-to-build-a-metaverse.md

 want to work on commercial virtual worlds that enabled those real human communities rather than experimental worlds that only existed as technical proofs of concept.
-I left academia, started working in the games industry, and quickly found the Terra Nova group blog that Julian Dibbell was contributing to along with Cory Ondrejka, the CTO of Linden Lab.
+I left academia, started working in the games industry, and quickly found the [Terra Nova](https://terranova.blogs.com/ "Terra Nova") group blog that Julian Dibbell was contributing to along with Cory Ondrejka, the CTO of Linden Lab.

-Given that the path that led me to Second Life, I was saddened to hear that the origin story of moderation in Second Life didn’t mention it.
+Given the path that led me to Second Life, I was saddened to hear that the origin story of moderation in Second Life didn’t mention it.
 Peter should have known that people wouldn’t read his epic Terms of Service, but at least he tried to apply best practice.
 “A Rape In